HKJPN/markdown-editor/README.md

 * **Math Equations**: We plan to support complex mathematical formulas used in fields like mathematics and engineering.
 * **Update notification:** When a newer official release of MD//WORKS is available, a 💡 icon will appear in the menu bar and provide a link to the latest version.

-## 💡 Handy Companion Tool
+## 💡 **Handy Companion Tools**

-We've provided a separate script, [image2md.py](https://github.com/HKJPN/images2md/tree/main), that lets you instantly batch-import images into your Markdown files.
-By using this command-line tool alongside MD//WORKS, you can significantly streamline your workflow—especially when creating presentation handouts or image-heavy reports.
+We've also included two standalone tools that instantly convert large batches of images into Markdown or restricted HTML files.
+By running these from the command line, you can significantly streamline your MD//WORKS workflow—especially when creating image-heavy reports or presentation handouts.

+The "restricted HTML" format disables printing and text copying in standard web browsers.
+However, you can always unlock and edit these files directly within MD//WORKS.

 ---